Yu-amd/aim-engine/AIM_ENGINE_DESIGN_DOCUMENT.md

 - [ ] **Cost Optimization**: Cost analysis and optimization
 - [ ] **Capacity Planning**: Predictive capacity planning
 - [ ] **Business Intelligence**: BI dashboard integration

+### **AIM Engine Kubernetes Operator: AMD NIM Operator Equivalent**

+The Kubernetes roadmap for AIM Engine mirrors the evolution of NVIDIA NIM Operator, providing the same level of enterprise-grade orchestration and management capabilities.
+This roadmap ensures that AIM Engine becomes the definitive AMD equivalent of NVIDIA NIM Operator in the Kubernetes ecosystem.

 ### **Detailed Kubernetes Roadmap**